Managed Kafka

 In Seldon Core 2 you need to specify these values in [values.yaml](https://github.com/SeldonIO/seldon-core/blob/v2/k8s/helm-charts/seldon-core-v2-setup/values.yaml)

-The resulting set of values to include in values.yaml
+The resulting set of values to include in `values.yaml` is similar to:

 security: